 Extensive clinical trials are not complete and medical data is not yet published to establish the absolute effectiveness of PRP therapy in hair restoration.
 PRP should not be considered a “cure” for hair loss and no guarantee can be made about its individual effectiveness.
 No claim of PRP efficacy in promoting hair growth can be made because there is no FDA approval that would allow such claims to be made.

 CAN I USE OTHER MEDICAL THERAPIES CONCURRENTLY?

-In summary, PRP therapy offers the opportunity for hair growth for those patients who have hair loss, on just thinning of hair, or those who want to rejuvenate hair and prevent hair loss.
+In summary, PRP therapy offers the opportunity for hair growth for those patients who have hair loss, on just thinning of hair or for those who want to rejuvenate hair and prevent hair loss.